mattmakai/fullstackpython.com/source/content/pages/04-web-development/10-web-design.markdown

 ## Design resources
+* [Web Design Repo](http://www.webdesignrepo.com/) is a one stop shop for links to blogs, podcasts, inspiration, tutorials and tools related to web design.

 * The [Bootstrapping Design](http://bootstrappingdesign.com/) book is one of the clearest and concise resources for learning design that I've ever read.
   Highly recommended especially if you feel you have no design skills but